Small hive beetle: Host response and SHBs' counter-strategy

 In response to the beetle’s invasion, the honeybee has developed some adaptive strategies.
 Upon entrance, the guard bees would attach the invaders and minimizing the entrance size using propolis.
 If the beetles enter the hive, the guards would catch them and keep them in the propolis confinement sites.
 The confinement limits the beetle mating inside the hive.
-The imprisonment strategy might undermined by the beekeeper's activity.
+The imprisonment strategy might be undermined by the beekeeper's activity.
 The opening and human manipulation of the colony may release the captured beetles which increase the damage to the bee hive.

 Patrolling behavior around the nest and combs is well observed in the brood area within the hive.
 The presence of bees within the colony can limit the number of beetles entering the hive, which is proposed to be due to the protective effects to the colony via the patrolling behavior of the host workers.
 The presence of bees within the colony can impact the number of beetles' presence where more bees can limit the existence of beetles.

 The third strategy is to remove beetle eggs and larvae.
 SHB can hide from the patrolling behavior by ovipositing in the combs.
 To deal with this counter strategy, honeybee workers developed the adaptation to remove the beetle’s eggs and larvae.
 However, SHBs can still lay clutch of eggs in the crevices to escape from the host’s defense response.
 Once SHBs get to this invasion stage, they can start the mass reproduction which leads to a completely structural collapse of the entire beehive.
 Honeybees can either physically prevent beetles to lay clusters of eggs or to detect and remove eggs once laid.
 The strategy of “social encapsulation” is used to confine the beetles via propolis, which prisons the beetle and limit their activity.